Documentation | StorageKit | Node

 The glue code will automatically convert data types for you, so from the point

-of view of your code, there is little difference between ReadAttr
+of view of your code, there is little difference between ReadAttr and

 that the attribute in question is a string.
-The String
+The String versions are slightly

 more efficient, but unless you're using a really slow computer, you would